Table Of Contents

 Lower overhead costs

-Freelancers typically do not require benefits, office space, or equipment, which can save an agency significant overhead costs.
+Freelancers typically do not require benefits, office space, or equipment, which can save an agency from high overhead costs.
 For example, if an agency offers its employees a benefits package that costs $10,000 per year and the agency rents office space at $20 per square foot, the total cost of benefits and office space would be around $15,000 per year.
 If the agency hires a freelancer who works 40 hours per week, the agency will save $15,000 per year in overhead costs.

 Lower training costs